CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/CAMMonitoringAWSNativeSetupKB.md

 * Click 'Apply'

 ##### Contact Operations for Monitoring Policy Configuration
-* Contact our operations team [here](http://managedservices.ctl.io) to request the addition of AWS native monitoring checks to supplement existing monitoring coverage for the Managed OS offering.
+* Contact our operations team [here](http://managedservices.ctl.io) to request the configuration of AWS native monitoring checks in your enviorment to supplement existing monitoring coverage for the Managed OS offering.